These red flags mean your supply chain is under performing, and costing you in money, customers and market share.

-As I discussed in my last post, “From Vertical to Virtual Integration”, over the past 25 years or so, supply chains have become far more complex and dispersed, and technology has struggled to keep up.
-Lack of upstream and downstream visibility and lack of control are reoccurring complaints that I hear from companies across industries, including Retail, CPG, Automotive, Logistics, Hi-Tech, and the Military.
-The fact is, every supply chain faces these problems because every supply chain uses the same basic technology—one designed to manage the activity behind the four walls of the enterprise.
+Over the past 20 years or so, supply chains have become far more complex and dispersed, that technology has struggled to keep up.
+Lack of upstream and downstream visibility and lack of control are recurring complaints that I hear from companies across industries, including Retail, CPG, Automotive, Logistics, Hi-Tech, Healthcare and the Military.
+The fact is, almost every supply chain faces these problems because almost every supply chain uses the same basic technology—one designed to manage the activity behind the four walls of the enterprise.

-So, with that said, here are four signs that your supply chain, regardless of industry, is dysfunctional:
+So with that said, here are five signs that your supply chain, regardless of industry, is dysfunctional:

 The fact is, if you’re only worried about managing what goes on in the four walls of your enterprise, the industry’s standard local tools can suffice.
 But in the modern outsourced supply chain, your success largely depends on what occurs outside of your four walls.
-This is why most companies would benefit from connecting to a cloud-based many-to-many network.
-Doing so allows them to easily connect and coordinate with their trading partners no matter where they are physically located.
-They would then respond to supply and demand shifts in real time.
-They would optimize existing processes and discover new ways to capture value.
-They would be demand driven.
+This is why most companies would benefit from connecting to a cloud-based multi-party network.